Nutrition Coaching vs. Meal Planning: Which One Gets Results in Austin?

 • Choose a Meal Plan if you want a clear, short-term blueprint for exactly what to eat and you’re confident you’ll follow it without support.

-• Best of both: start with a structured plan inside coaching, then adapt it to your life over 6–12 weeks.
+• Best of both worlds: Start with a structured plan inside coaching, then adapt it to your life over 6–12 weeks.

 What Nutrition Coaching Actually Does